vortexgpgpu/vortex_tutorials/Exercises/assignment5.md

 ```

  - Update `AluUnit::tick()` in `func_unit.cpp` to implement the timing of `VX_DOT8`.
- You will assume 2 cycles latency for the dot-product execution.
+ You will assume a 2-cycle latency for the dot-product execution.

  ``` c++
 case AluType::DOT8: